 - avoid any oily or greasy skin care products

-In some cases of infantile acne, a healthcare professional may prescribe antibiotics or creams to prevent scarring.
+In some cases of infantile acne, a healthcare professional may prescribe antibiotic cream or gels to prevent scarring.

 While there is no cure for eczema, several different treatments can help ease the symptoms.
 The most appropriate treatment depends on the type, location, and severity of the condition.

-It is vital to always speak to a doctor before using home remedies and other treatments on babies or infants.
+It is vital to always speak with a doctor before using home remedies and other treatments on babies or infants.

 In more severe cases, a doctor may recommend special soaps, shampoos, or steroid creams.

 People may also confuse other skin conditions, such as erythema toxicum neonatorum and chickenpox, with baby acne or eczema.